 Why do people fall out of love?
 In this article, I’ll break down the top 3 biggest reasons why couples fall out of love.

 Have you found that your once healthy relationship now feels boring and bland?
 Does it feel like you have more bad days together than good?
-It’s very possible that you two have fallen out of love.
-Yes, it’s possible – and no, it’s not always permanent.
+It’s possible that you two have fallen out of love – and no, it’s not always permanent.

-A relationship is only hopeless when both partners believe that it is.
+A relationship is only helpless when both partners believe that it is.
 There are simple strategies you can use to keep the love alive.
-With a commitment and consistency, you have the chance to bounce back.
+With a commitment to the steps and to each other, as well as by having consistency, you have the chance to bounce back.

 #1: Why People Fall Out of Love : Misguided priorities.